vinodkumarhs1962/skinspire_V2/Project_docs/virtual_environment_setup/virtual_environment_manager_documentation.md

 # Virtual Environment Manager Documentation

 ## Overview
-The Virtual Environment Manager provides tools for maintaining Python virtual environments for the SkinSpire project, with focus on environment health checks and package management.
+The Virtual Environment Manager provides tools for maintaining Python virtual environments for the Skinspire project, with focus on environment health checks and package management.

 ## Program Intent & Scope